-COMPONENT UNIT OF THE CITY OF MERIDIAN MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2006
+COMPONENT UNIT OF THE CITY OF MERIDIAN MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2007

-This section of the Meridian Development Corporation's (MDC) annual financial report presents management's discussion and analysis of the Corporation's financial performance during the year ended September 30, 2006.
-Please use this information in conjunction with the information furnished in the Corporation's financial statements.
+This section of the Meridian Development Corporation's (MDC) annual financial report presents management's discussion and analysis of MDC's financial performance during the year ended September 30, 2007.
+Please use this information in conjunction with the information furnished in MDC's financial statements.